 1. Generation of hash/IRN for invoices:

-Where the invoices have been uploaded without hash, the Invoice Registration Portal generates the hash/IRN for that invoice in the prescribed format based on the IRN parameters.
+When the invoices have been uploaded without hash, the IRP generates the hash/IRN for that invoice in the prescribed format based on the IRN parameters.

 The IRP conducts a check of the hash/IRN of an invoice for any duplication or repetition by comparing the same with information stored in the Central Depository.

-All the validated invoices are digitally signed by the Invoice Registration Portal using the private key of the IRP.
+All the validated invoices are digitally signed by the IRP using the private key of the IRP.
 This digitally signed JSON is then made available to the supplier.

-Along with digital signature, a QR code is also generated in respect of each invoice by the Invoice Registration Portal.
-The resulting QR code can be used to verify/print the invoice and also to have a quick view/access on handheld devices.
-This feature is especially useful for tax officers and other stakeholders to verify certain details when they have no/limited access to the internet.
+A QR code is also generated for each invoice by the IRP, along with the digital signature.
+The taxpayer can use the resulting QR code to verify/print the invoice and have a quick view/access on handheld devices.
+This feature is handy for tax officers and other stakeholders to verify certain details when they have no/limited access to the internet.
 The following parameters will be available through the QR code:

-The validated invoice will be sent to the e-mail address of the buyer and the seller as mentioned in the invoice.
+The IRP send a validated invoice to the e-mail address of the seller.

 The IRP will provide an offline app to authenticate the QR code of an invoice offline and view its basic details.
 The complete details of the invoice would be available only after connecting to the portal.

-8. Integration with GST and E-Way Bill system:
+7. Integration with GST and e-way bill system:

-The details of the uploaded invoice will automatically be shared with the GST system which will allow for automatic updating of ANX-1 (of the seller) and ANX-2 (of the buyer).
-Further, the details will also be automatically shared with the E-Way Bill system wherever required to make the process of creating E-Way Bill even simpler.
-The E-Way Bill system would only then require vehicle number to complete the process of creating E-Way Bill.
+The uploaded invoice details will automatically be shared with the GST system, which will allow for the automatic updating of GSTR-1 (of the seller).
+Further, the details will also be automatically shared with the e-way bill system wherever required to create an e-way bill even simpler.
+The e-way bill system would only then require a vehicle number to complete the process of creating an e-way bill.

 E-invoicing ensures that a particular standard or format is followed for the electronic reporting of invoice details.
-GST taxpayers must follow a prescribed format which helps the system read the output generated by another system (inter-system readability).
-Therefore, if the details of the invoices are reported as per the prescribed format, it will result in a major improvement by automation in the process of filing returns.
+GST taxpayers must follow a prescribed format that helps the system read the output generated by another system (inter-system readability).
+Therefore, if the details of the invoices are reported as per the prescribed format, it will result in a major improvement in automating the process of filing returns.

-Thus, it can be concluded that the purpose of the Invoice Registration Portal is not to generate e-invoices online but to only register the details of the invoices generated by the entity on a day-to-day basis.
-In order to upload details of the invoices into the IRP, the invoice should be available as a JSON file.
+Thus, it can be concluded that the purpose of the Invoice Registration Portal (IRP) is not to generate e-invoices online but only to register the details of the invoices generated by the entity on a day-to-day basis.
+The invoice should be available as a JSON file using an offline tool to upload details of the invoices into the IRP.
+The ERP must be integrated with the e-invoice system via API, either directly or through GSPs.

 Multiple modes have been proposed for registering the invoice on the IRP: